OregonBanner/experience-manager-65.zh-Hans/help/forms/developing/components-services-java-api-quick.md

  /*
      * This Java quick start disables security from the EncryptDocument process
-     * and each service that is located in this process */ public class DisableSecurity{
+     * and each service that is in this process
+     */
+ public class DisableSecurity{